saucelabs/sauce-docs/docs/mobile-apps/features/device-vitals.md

 4. Under **Default Settings**, toggle **Instrumentation** on.
    <br/><img src={useBaseUrl('img/mobile-apps/Device-Vitals-screenshot-1.png')} alt="Mobile app settings navigation" width="600"/>

 Now you can start your live or automated testing session.
-Your Device Vitals will be captured and be part of your test results page.
+Your Device Vitals will be captured and be part of your test results.

 ## Accessing the App Performance metrics